andifalk/secure-development-on-kubernetes/step1-initial-spring-boot-app/README.md

 * Input validation only permits maximum length of _30_ for url message parameter
 * Reflected greeting is output escaped (Html AND javascript)
 * Content-Type is set to _application/json_

-* Browser XSS filter is enabled via response header
-* Session cookie is not reachable via javascript (_http_only_)
+Note:

-If you __disable__ all these precautions then you should see XSS working.
+If you disable all these precautions then you should see XSS working.

-### Please do not use this in productive code !!!
+But please do __not disable__ these in productive code !!!